Key Points:

 Preparing for the Move

-Preparation is critical to reducing stress for your dog.
-Before you even move into your new home, you can start laying the groundwork for a smooth transition.
+Preparation is critical to reducing your dog’s stress.
+Before you move into your new home, you can start laying the groundwork for a smooth transition.

 1. Keep Your Dog’s Routine Consistent

 Dogs find comfort in predictability.
-In the weeks leading up to the move, keep their feeding, walking, and play schedules consistent.
+Keep their feeding, walking, and play schedules consistent in the weeks leading up to the move.
 Maintaining their routine amidst the chaos of packing and organizing will give them a sense of stability, which they’ll need more than ever during the move.

-The sight of moving boxes, packing tape, and clutter can signal change to your dog, causing anxiety.
+Seeing moving boxes, packing tape, and clutter can signal change to your dog, causing anxiety.
 Let your dog explore the boxes and packing materials before you start packing in full swing.
-Let them sniff and investigate the new objects at their own pace so they become accustomed to these unusual sights and smells.
+Let them sniff and investigate the new objects at their own pace, so they become accustomed to these unusual sights and smells.

 Moving day can be hectic and overwhelming for your dog.
-Consider leaving your dog with a trusted friend, family member, or at a pet daycare to shield them from the chaos.
+Consider leaving your dog with a trusted friend or family member or at a pet daycare to shield them from the chaos.
 If that’s not an option, set up a quiet, familiar space with their bed, toys, and water where they can feel safe during the commotion.
 This area should be out of the way of movers and high-traffic zones.

 Introducing Your Dog to the New Home